It takes at least 40 years for vines to begin making truly exceptional wines.

 But the quality of old vine fruit is constant.
 A deeper root system means protection from heavy rains as well as droughts.
 With a reduced sap flow, old vines yield smaller clusters of grapes and smaller berries.
 This means a higher ratio of skin to juice, and proper management can result in richer wines with more sumptuous balance.

-These “old vines” are rare, and we have been fortunate to preserve these patriarchs of the past, which we believe can make our future great.
+Indeed, these “old vines” are rare, and we have been fortunate to preserve these patriarchs of the past, which we believe can make our future great.
 This is a strategic advantage that differentiates Algodon from the crowd.